Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 FLC Capital Advisors

 Also fee-based, FLC Capital Advisors provides financial consulting and investment advisory services to a wide array of clients including high-net-worth investors.
-Its team features three certified financial planners (CFPs) and one certified investment management analyst (CIMA).
+Its team features those holding the Certified Financial Planner™ (CFP®) and certified investment management analyst (CIMA) designations.
 Some of these advisors earn commissions in addition to advising fees.
 This presents a potential conflict of interest, but advisors must act in the client's best interest as fiduciaries

 FLC Capital Advisors provides investment management services through a wrap fee program, where management, brokerage and custodial fees are bundled into one.
 The firm may recommend investing in mutual funds, index funds, exchange-traded funds and other types of securities.
 It does not provide advice on warrants, options contracts on commodities, futures contracts on intangibles, interests in partnerships investing in oil and gas interests, or hedge funds and other types of private investments.